YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 `(` _F_<sub>1</sub> `|` _F_<sub>2</sub> `)` subst<sub>in</sub> =
 `(` _F_<sub>1</sub> subst<sub>in</sub> `)` |<sub>zip</sub> `(` _F_<sub>2</sub> subst<sub>in</sub> `)`

+Every substitution from the output stream (concatenated with the input) makes either of the two disjuncts true.

 ### Conjuction as a Stream Map-Zipper

 To _map-zip_ a stream builder _F_ with a stream _s_ := _m_<sub>1</sub>, _m_<sub>2</sub>,